ColinKennedy/rez_developer_packages/rez_batch_process/README.md

 # Features

-``rez_batch_process`` comes with 2 commands. "check" and "fix".
+``rez_batch_process`` comes with 2 commands. "report" and "run".

-"fix" is the "do it" command that actually modifies Rez packages and makes pull requests.
+"run" is the "do it" command that actually modifies Rez packages and makes pull requests.
-"check" lets you preview the packages that would be changed by your command before it runs.
+"report" lets you preview the packages that would be changed by your command before it runs.
-"check" is basically a dry-run of "fix".
+"report" is basically a dry-run of "run".

 # Example Command